 What is Continent?

-A continent is a large continuous landmass generally demarcated by naturally occurring and globally identified boundaries of the water body.
+A continent is a large continuous landmass demarcated by naturally occurring and globally identified water body boundaries.

-The word continent derives its name from a Latin word ‘Continentem’ which means “to hold together”
+The word continent derives from the Latin word ‘Continentem’, which means “to hold together.”

-Continents have evolved over the years, it is believed that initially all the continents were linked together.
-The formation of continents is a naturally occurring process with tectonic plates shifts.
+Continents have evolved over the years; it is believed that all the continents were initially linked.
+The formation of continents is a naturally occurring process with tectonic plate shifts.

-There are in total 7 continents which include Asia, Africa, North America, South America, Antarctica, Europe, and Australia.
-Asia is the largest continent which is 44.58 million square kilometers.
+There are, in total, 7 continents, which include Asia, Africa, North America, South America, Antarctica, Europe, and Australia.
+Asia is the largest continent which is 44.58 million square kilometres.

-Africa which is confused as a country houses the maximum countries compared to any continent.
+Africa, which is confused as a country, houses the maximum number of countries compared to any continent.

-A continent is not governed by a certain entity and has no sovereignty as a whole, it is not identified with religion or is formed on that basis rather it houses different thoughts, beliefs, and different ethnicities sharing borders.
+A continent is not governed by a certain entity and has no sovereignty as a whole; it is not identified with religion or is formed on that basis rather it houses different thoughts, beliefs, and ethnicities sharing borders.